Criminology

 This is not relevant for students who placed themselves, completed a waiver, or are currently employed in a qualifying capacity.
 Students currently employed with a CJ related agency are still required to sign up for internship but have modified requirements once registered.
 They must also contact R. Acosta and Dr. Schweizer immediately after registering for internship.

-Students registered for a prior semester cannot re-register the Spring 2026 semester, without first contacting Dr. Schweizer and R. Acosta.
+Students registered for a prior semester internship cannot re-register in the 2026 May/June interession without first contacting Dr. Schweizer and R. Acosta.

 PLACEMENT MEETINGS ARE HELD WITH STUDENTS WHO DESIRE TO BE PLACED BY THE CRIMINOLOGY DEPARTMENT.